 What happens if an application depends on another application?

-Order of application access changes is important!
+The order of access changes is important!

 - Grant Analytical Development team "No Access" to Inventory

-- Grant a user "Full Access" to Molecular biology
+- Grant a user "Full Access" to Molecular Biology

-- Navigate to the Analytical Development team and give them "No Access" to Molecular biology
+- Navigate to the Analytical Development team and give them "No Access" to Molecular Biology